What is the difference between Chalk Style and Acrylic/Latex Paint?

 Do I have to use a primer with chalk style or latex paints?

-🦉Adheres to most surfaces without the need for priming and only a “scuff” sand.
-The minerals and pore space present in Wise Owl Paint allow it to grip even slippery surfaces.
-There are some times when primer may be necessary (ie tannin bleed through for instance or slippery IKEA furniture with a Teflon coating baked in….) in order to help with adhesion.
+Adheres to most surfaces without the need for priming and only a “scuff” sand.
+The minerals and pore space present in chalk paints allow it to grip more slippery surfaces.
+There are some times when primer may be necessary (ie slippery IKEA furniture with a Teflon coating baked in….) in order to help with adhesion.
 All in all its easier to get a properly adhered finish with chalk style paints.

 Can I distress chalk style or latex paints?